simonfromla/notes-on-notes/python/regular_expressions.md

 Meta Char. | Description
 ---|---
-'.'|(Dot) In default mode, match any character except a newline '^'|(Caret) Match the start of the string.
+'^'|(Caret) Match the start of the string.
 In 'multiline' mode, also match immdiately after newline '$'|Match the end of the string or just before the newline at the end of the string, and in MULTILINE mode also matches before a newline
+'?'|Causes the resulting RE to match 0 or 1 repetitions of the preceding RE. ab? will match either ‘a’ or ‘ab’ '\\b'|Matches the empty string, but only at the beginning or end of a word.
+A word is defined as a sequence of Unicode alphanumeric or underscore characters, so the end of a word is indicated by whitespace or a non-alphanumeric, non-underscore Unicode character.
+'.'|(Dot) In default mode, match any character except a newline